django-denmark/2020.djangoday.dk/content/_index.md

 #### Luke Plant

 What happens to your code when requirements change?
 This is one of the biggest challenges in software development, and there are many pitfalls.
 We'll look at how a single view function might evolve, with lessons learned from Django projects that have been going 15 years, in an evolving ecosystem and a growing understanding of the most effective patterns in OOP.

+This is also an introduction to Luke Plant's very recent work [Django Views — The Right Way](https://spookylukey.github.io/django-views-the-right-way/).

 <div style="clear: both"></div>